keybase/managed-bots/githubbot/README.md

     "app_name": "your URL-safe GitHub app name",
     "app_id": 12345, // your GitHub app ID
-    "client_id": "your GitHub OAuth client ID here", "client_secret": "your GitHub OAuth client secret here" }
+    "client_id": "your GitHub OAuth client ID here", "client_secret": "your GitHub OAuth client secret here", "webhook_secret": "your secret here"
+  }
   ```
-  If you have KBFS running, you can now run the bot without providing the `--client-id`, `--client-secret`, `--app-id`, and `--app-name` command line options.
+  If you have KBFS running, you can now run the bot without providing the `--client-id`, `--client-secret`, `--app-id`, `--app-name`, and `--secret` command line options.
-- You can store your bot secret in KBFS by saving it in a file named `bot.secret` and omitting the `--secret` command line argument, and your private key file in a file named `bot.private-key.pem` and omitting the `--private-key-path` argument.
+- You can store your private key file in KBFS by saving it in a file named `bot.private-key.pem` and omitting the `--private-key-path` argument.

 ### Docker